Kamil2808/Discord-test/README.md

 Just funny discord bot.

-Maybe it will be opensourse
+Maybe it will be open source